-Instruction 2 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 2 L Hours per Week 2 Hours 50 Marks --Non-Credit

-Duration of SEE 2 Hours

-SEE 50 Marks

-CIE -Credits Non-Credit

 This course aims to

 - 1. Understand the need and importance of Values for self-development and for National development. - 2.
 Imbibe good human values and Morals - 3.
 Cultivate individual and National character.